nickojlopez/teleport/rfd/0113-moderated-file-transfers.md

 ![new file transfer dialogs](https://user-images.githubusercontent.com/5201977/227379373-f7afb730-630f-4577-a12a-976279cc7cda.png)

 If a request is approved, the user view will continue to look/function the same way as a regular request currently.

+If a request is made via the cli with `tsh scp`, they will be given an error stating this process must be completed in the web UI.

 ### Per-session-MFA